Bricktech2000/Website/website/public/Conceptual-Note-Taking/VS-Code-Note-Taking/index.md

 | ----------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- |
 | ![markdown source code and preview side-by-side](VS-Code-Note-Taking/ksnip_20220322-211838.png) | ![markdown source code and preview side-by-side](VS-Code-Note-Taking/ksnip_20220322-211912.png) |

 And, of course, a tree view is generated in real time through the [md-graph](https://marketplace.visualstudio.com/items?itemName=ianjsikes.md-graph) extension.
 In the screenshot below, each node is a note and each edge is a link between different notes.
 Clicking on a note in the tree view will open it in the editor, which is a good way to quickly navigate through notes.
+If this screenshot doesn't manage to convert you to a conceptual note-taker, I don't know what will.

 #tree
 ![tree view of note system](VS-Code-Note-Taking/ksnip_20220322-212458.png)

-If this screenshot doesn't manage to convert you to a conceptual note-taker, I don't know what will.

-Joking aside, the post right below this one was written when I first discovered conceptual note-taking, and is a good place to get your feet wet.
-It goes over the advantages of conceptual note-taking and explains how to take notes more efficiently.
-Enjoy!